shivenpatel399/RoTo-American-Blue/README.md

 # v1.0.0.beta
 ----------------------

 Includes all the Library Files and documents.
-It can be edited, but no need.
-Includes Madgwick and Mahony Algorithms Robotic Code is uploaded under this version that was used in NorCal States 2024 (5th Place Solo ggwp)
+It can be edited, but you don't need to worry.
+Includes Madgwick and Mahony Algorithms
+Robotic Code is uploaded under this version that was used in NorCal States 2024 (5th Place Solo ggwp)

 # v1.0.0.gamma